seal-io/docs/docs/quickstart.md

 ![qs-go2env](/img/v0.4.0/quickstart/qs-go2env-en.png)

-2. Click the `New Service` button.
+2. Click the `New` button and select `Service`.

 ![qs-create-svc](/img/v0.4.0/quickstart/qs-create-svc-en.png)

-3. Fill in the service name, such as `myapp`, and make sure the template is selected as `webservice`.
+3. Fill in the service name, such as `container-service`, and make sure the template is selected as `kubernetes-containerservice`.
 4. Enter `nginx` image in the Image Name of the template configuration, and click confirm.

 ![qs-create-svc2](/img/v0.4.0/quickstart/qs-create-svc2-en.png)

-5. Click the `Save` button to complete the creation of the service.
+5. Click the `Save and Deploy` button to complete the creation of the service.
-6. After the service deployment is complete, you can view resources, logs, execute terminal commands, access the address of this nginx service, etc.
+6. After the service deployment is complete, you can view components, logs, execute terminal commands, access the address of this nginx service, etc.

 - View deployment logs.

 ![qs-logs](/img/v0.4.0/quickstart/qs-logs-en.png)

-- View resource logs.
+- View components logs.

 ![qs-res-logs](/img/v0.4.0/quickstart/qs-res-logs-en.png)